Charlotte McCullough, 30 October, 2024

 Bold steps bring real impact

 After 13 rewarding years in accounting and management, I took a bold step in 2003 and began working on my own business.
 Three years in, I took another bold step by returning to university to study my PhD, where I explored the design of senior communities in Australia.
 My research introduced me to the science of ageing and inspired me to incorporate the ‘soft infrastructure’ of successful aging, with the ‘hard infrastructure’ of housing, as I designed my retirement living business.
 After a lengthy seven-year appeal process, I proudly opened Elements Retirement Village in 2010.
 This incredible sanctuary is set in native bushland in Brisbane, and includes 123 purpose-built retirement homes, earning me industry awards for innovation.
-I’m proud to be the only female owner and operator in a field where women make up 70% of residents, and to offer a place where their needs at the forefront.
+I’m proud to be the only female owner and operator in a field where women make up 70% of residents, and to offer a place where their needs are at the forefront.
 Drawing from my earlier operational experience, I also developed a successful software application, Conpago, to encourage retirement communities to adopt technology that enhances service delivery for residents.

 Passion fuels change